 contact me at:

-You can send a check, a Visa or Master Card number with an expiration date or you can send the payment with PayPal to:
+You can send a check, a Visa or Master Card number with an expiration date or you can request a PayPal invoice.

 Please Read On